 The Ultimate Guide to Warm Up Exercises

-Warming up correctly (along with a proper cool down after your workout) is one of the most important steps in caring for yourself during your fitness journey.
-It can be all-too-easy to skip this vital step, but with a wealth of fantastic benefits, it should be considered an exercise essential that you never fail to incorporate into your routines.
+Warming up correctly (along with including a proper cool down after your workout) is one of the most important steps in caring for yourself during your fitness journey.
+It can be all-too-easy to skip stretching before your workout, but with a wealth of fantastic benefits, it should be considered an exercise essential that you never fail to incorporate into your routines.
 Learn more here.

 A warm up is a crucial first step in preparing your body for physical activity.
-There are different forms warm ups can take, but the process should gradually ease your body into exercise, slowly increasing your heart rate and getting your body moving in order to get ready for more intense movement.
+There are different forms warm ups can take, from pre-workout stretching to a brisk walk, but the process should gradually ease your body into exercise, slowly increasing your heart rate and getting your body moving in order to get ready for more intense movement.

 And it’s not just fitness fans that benefit from warm ups - many people who rely on their voice for work or pleasure, such as singers, actors and radio presenters will often warm their vocal chords up first in preparation.